 Helmets must be worn by batters and base runners during games and practices.

-Only ASA/USA Softball approved NON‑COMPOSITE bats are allowed.
+Only ASA/USA Softball approved NON‑COMPOSITE bats are allowed at any time.

+This includes games or practice.

 Only single‑wall, one‑piece bats may be used.

-Composite, hybrid, or fiber reinforced bats are prohibited.
+Composite, hybrid, or fiber reinforced bats are prohibited, including hybrid or half and half technology bats.

 If a batter enters the box with an illegal bat, the batter will be called out.